epics-docs/epics-docs/specs/AccessSecurity.rst

 and asInitFP, which are described below, can also be used.

-Access Security Conﬁguration File
+Access Security Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes the format of a ﬁle containing deﬁnitions of the user access groups, host access groups, and access security groups.
-An IOC creates an access conﬁguration database by reading an access conﬁguration ﬁle (the extension .acf is recommended).
-Lets ﬁrst give a simple example and then a complete description of the syntax.
+This section describes the format of a file containing definitions of the user access groups, host access groups, and access security groups.
+An IOC creates an access configuration database by reading an access configuration file (the extension .acf is recommended).
+Lets first give a simple example and then a complete description of the syntax.

 Simple Example